evisiion/PageJS/README.md

-DocumentJS
+PageJS
 ==========

-Generate and control your web application interface with DocumentJS.
+Generate and control your web application interface with PageJS.

 Syntax
 ======

-Create a `document object` for your app, to act as your front end control center.
-All html tags and attributes are supported as objects, and the functionality works precisely as you'd expect it to.
-Because Air JS prototyping supports the Observer Pattern, any changes made to the objects owned by `document` will reflect on the page:
+Create a `PageJS object` for your app, to act as your front end control center.
+All html tags are supported as objects, and attributes for each tag objet are supported as proprties.
+Because DocumentJS prototyping supports the Observer Pattern, any changes made to the objects owned by `PageJS` will reflect on the page immediately.

+To get started, simply create an index.html page with nothing in it except script links to PageJS and your PageJS script.

+Index.html:

+    <script src="Page.JS"></script>
+    <script src="MyDoc.JS"></script>

+MyDoc.js:

-    Document = new document({
+    Document = new PageJS({

         Head: new head({